-Golfer’s elbow, or medial epicondylitis, is a condition that causes pain on the inside of the forearm where the muscles attach the bony structure at the elbow joint.
-Golfers are prone to this condition due to the stress when hitting the ball which can create pain.
+Golfer’s elbow is a condition that causes pain on the inside of the forearm, where the muscles attach the bony structure at the elbow joint.
+Golfers are prone to this condition due to the stress when hitting the ball, which can create pain.
 Symptoms include pain and tenderness to the muscles located on the inside forearm, stiffness, weakness with gripping, and numbness/tingling that can radiate into the fingers.
 Damage to the muscles is related to excess and repetitive stress during lifting, throwing, racket sports, and repetitive occupational movements.
 Treatments include strengthening forearm muscles, stretching, cryotherapy, and massage.

 Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow caused by overuse typically.
 Playing tennis or other racquet sports can cause this condition due to the repetitive stresses obtained when hitting the ball using the racquet.
-Tennis elbow is an inflammation of the tendons on the outside of the elbow that become damaged, which causes pain with active movement, gripping, etc. Symptoms include pain/tenderness with palpation to the lateral forearm muscles, pain with gripping, and weakness of the forearm muscles.
+Tennis elbow is an inflammation of the tendons outside the elbow that becomes damaged, which causes pain with active movement, gripping, etc. Symptoms include pain/tenderness with palpation to the lateral forearm muscles, pain with gripping, and the forearm muscles’ weakness.
 The patient will require modification of activity, massage, cryotherapy, stretching, and examination of activity that caused inflammation to determine if modification is needed.
-An examination by a Physician or physical therapy is indicated for proper treatment and return to activity pain-free.
+An examination by a physician or physical therapy will determine proper treatment and return to activity pain-free.

-Whether you are suffering from elbow issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+Jacksonville Orthopaedic Institue has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL, specializing in orthopedic rehab.